 The author is the progenitor of a paper or speech.
 It can be a single individual or a group of people.
 It is imperative to define the author’s background, identity, authority, and level of engagement in the topic.
 Asking the following questions will make your rhetorical analysis effective and help gather solid information about the text creator:

-• Does the author (a person, organization, a group of people who releases a collective statement) have substantial expertise in the area to let them speak about the subject and provide an argument?
+- Does the author (a person, organization, or group of people who releases a collective statement) have substantial expertise in the area to let them speak about the subject and provide an argument?

 Purpose